The mass of the dark matter particle from theory and observations: On the Validity of the Linear Approximation

-From the observed values of the surface density we present here clear evidence that the mass of the DM particle is about one or two keV.
+The linear approximation to the Boltzmann-Vlasov equation is valid as long as the density contrast is at most of order one.
+However, in the non-linear regime the density fluctuations relevant to the galaxy profiles grow with time independently of the wavenumber.
+Therefore, the shape of the linear profile survives in the non-linear regime.
+Only the profile normalization changes according with the non-linear evolution.

+These results from linear approximation provide in principle only estimates since non-linear effects (including for instance mergers) are expected to be important.
+However, it turns out that the obtained linear results well reproduce the observations.

+Of course, the theory of galaxy formation requires N-body simulations, beyond the scope of this paper.

+Notice that general arguments based on the Boltzmann-Vlasov equation show that the cored or cusped character of a profile is preserved through mixing and mergers and that cusps do not become steeper neither shallower through mixing and mergers \citep{wd}.

+Therefore, the cored and cusped character we find for the linear profiles depending on the DM particle mass considered (keV and GeV mass scale, respectively) should remain valid after mixing and mergers are taken into account.

+Moreover, recent $N$-body $\Lambda$CDM simulations (Acquarius) have found that the DM halos form in a sort of "monolithical" way \cite{wang}.
+Their inner regions, that contain the visible galaxies, are found to be stable since early times and contrary to previous believes, major mergers (i.e. those with progenitor mass ratios greater than 1:10) are found to contribute little to their total mass growth \cite{wang}.
+This indicates that nonlinearities (i.e. mergers) have a reduced importance.
+Minor mergers, secondary infall, rare major mergers are certainly important for details, but the essential features of DM halos are determined during the fast-accretion phase of their gravitational collapse, as the history of the quasar-galaxies coevolution also seems to indicate \cite{dane}.

+The halo formation essentially consists of two main phases: A first fast accretion phase (that can be treated by the linear approximation), and a second subsequent slow accretion phase with mergers and infalls, that have a random character and that can only be described by numerical simulations.
+This second phase does not have an essential influence in the shape of the halo profile.
+Thus, in order to explain the observed halo profiles one just needs to describe the first phase of halo formation, as we do here in this paper.

 Evidence based on the phase space density pointing towards a DM particle mass in the keV scale was presented in refs. \cite{dm1,dm2}.

-In addition, one can wonder what would be the results for heavy wimps.
-For example, for wimps at $ m_{wimp} = 100 $ GeV the characteristic scale $ r_{lin} $ eq.(\ref{rlin1}) takes the value given by eq.(\ref{rlinW}).
-For such {\bf small} $ r_{lin} $ the linear profile $ \rho_{lin}(r)_{wimp} $ appears as a {\bf cusped} profile when observed at scales from $ 0.003$ pc $ 1 $ pc as shown in fig. \ref{perT}.
-Cusped profiles are thus clearly associated to heavy DM particles with a huge mass $ m_{wimp} $ well above the physical keV scale while cored profiles are associated to DM particles with mass in the keV scale.

-Notice that the linear density profile turns out to be cored or cuspy depending on the DM particle mass $ m $.
-For $ m \sim $ keV the resulting linear density profile is cored as depicted in fig. \ref{plgg} while for $ m \gtrsim $ GeV the linear density profile turns to be cusped as shown in fig. \ref{perT}.
-Figs. \ref{plgg}-\ref{perT} show that the linear density profiles for a 1-2 keV DM particle are similar to Burkert (within a factor 2-3, irrelevant for the aims of this paper) while for a wimp DM particle, the linear density profile is similar to a NFW profile.
+Notice in this respect that the linear fluctuations as well as the spherical model (which contains the nonlinearities) both give values for the DM particle mass in the keV scale which only differ by a factor ten.

+Analytic methods have been used to derive galaxy properties using the primordial power of the density fluctuations (see for example \cite{hs,pjep}) and using the spherical model \citet{EBa,EBb}.